sudeepdino008/zettelkasten/9df1dfd7.md

 ## Upgrading your wetware
 Learning is a life-long engagement, and like anything worth doing, can be done in better ways.
-It takes time and effort to learn and so being more efficient at it is obviously desired.
+It takes time and effort to learn, and therefore being more efficient at it is obviously desired.
-- A knowledge incorporating system: A system is needed which can allow things read/learned to be incorporated into the mental models.
+- *A knowledge incorporating system*
+A system is needed which can allow things read/learned to be incorporated into the mental models.
 It should be easy to see how the new bit of information fits in with already existing ones (reconsolidating).
 It should also be easy to revise and revisit the pieces.
-Few open questions are: When to take notes (don't make me a note-taking monster; ensure that the notes are useful and capture bits of insight more detailed than mere headings).
-What exactly is the process.
+One open question is: When to take notes (don't make me a note-taking monster vs ensure that the notes are plenty enough to be useful; capturing bits of insight more detailed than mere headings).
+What exactly is the process?

+- *Writing*
-- Writing: As a form of self expression and communication, it should become clearer, more engaging and useful.
+As a form of self expression and communication, it should become clearer, more engaging and useful.
 As a way to journal and think clearly, it should be used more and more often, and to a fuller extent.
+- *Reading*
-- Reading: Reading any text at the right speed is a skill that can be developed. `Skimming` for example is a basic exercise and should be performed regularly to keep it sharp.
+Reading any text at the right speed is a skill that can be developed. `Skimming` for example is a basic exercise and should be performed regularly to keep it sharp.
 Comprehension and understanding needs to be deliberately practiced as well.
+- *Being ferociously interested*
+It's necessary to be interested in what you are working on.
+Slogging your way through with stubborn willpower is suboptimal, and will breed discontent, leading you to become suspicious of your endeavors, or worse quit them.
+Cultivate curiosity.
+Notice confusion.
+Try hard to find what's interesting about something.

 ### Learning is an end in itself, and also a part of something bigger
 - Learning is about engaging curiosity and annihaliting it.
 But it's also meant to be a birthplace of many a hacks!
 - Strive for expertise, so you have more impact.
 Strive for impact, so you have more expertise.
 - Hands-on imperative is crucial.
 Define your project.
 This is not a place to doodle.
 - Open-source and big-impact areas in your company are obviously great places to code and do things.
-Exploring interesting things (and blog about it if still interested) is another.
+Exploring interesting things (and blogging) is another.
-- Hacking is however not limited to programming - Understanding and using gamification in parts of your life can be an intersting experiment.
+- Hacking is however not limited to programming - Understanding and using gamification in parts of your life can be an interesting experiment.

-### Multiple passes of the test
-1. Do a `skim`: headers; a few sentences here and there; questions at the end (if there are any); introductory and conclusion paragraphs
-2. In the second pass, read the text carefully.
-[Or go for a second denser skim (called scanning) if the chapter was too complex]
-3. In the 3rd pass, skim the bibliographic/reference sections, note anything worth exploring.
-4. Repeat from 1 for things found in references.

-A useful idea for exploring the references is to be a specialist, rather than a generalist - To just follow through a single topic rather than run off on tangentials.
-It helps by not making you overwhelmed.

 ## Replacing guilt